Guar

+The genus name Cyamopsis means bean-like (from κύαμος: "bean" + ὄψις: "view").
+The specific name is from τετράγωνον and lobus (itself being a loanword of Ancient Greek λοβός) meaning four-squared-lobed.

 The origin of Cyamopsis tetragonoloba is unknown, since it has never been found in the wild.
 It is assumed to have developed from the African species Cyamopsis senegalensis.
 It was further domesticated in South Asia, where it has been cultivated for centuries.

 Guar grows well in semiarid areas, but frequent rainfall is necessary.

 This legume is a valuable plant in a crop rotation cycle, as it lives in symbiosis with nitrogen-fixing bacteria.

 Agriculturists in semi-arid regions of Rajasthan follow crop-rotation and use guar to replenish the soil with essential fertilizers and nitrogen fixation, before the next crop.
 Guar has many functions for human and animal nutrition, but the gelling agent in its seeds (guar gum) is the most important use.
-Demand is rising due to the use of guar gum in hydraulic fracturing (oil shale gas)..
-It is also a major ingredient of the toy slime.
+Demand is rising due to the use of guar gum in hydraulic fracturing (oil shale gas).
+It is also a major ingredient of the toy Slime.
 About 80% of world production occurs in India, but due to strong demand, the plant is being introduced elsewhere.